-The other day I clean forgot to put soap in the dishwasher (excuse the pun).
-It wasn’t until the dishwasher was well into the wash that I realised I probably should have put some soap in!
+The other day, I clean forgot to put soap in the dishwasher (excuse the pun).
+It wasn’t until the dishwasher was well into the wash that I realized I probably should have put some soap in!
 I was curious to know if it would still wash, so I decided to let it finish.
 And you know what?
 Everything came out perfectly clean.

-If you are wondering if forgetting soap will prevent your dishes from cleaning properly, the answer is ‘no’ you probably won’t notice any difference.
+If you are out of dishwasher detergent, or you are wondering if forgetting soap will prevent your dishes from cleaning properly, the answer is ‘no’ you probably won’t notice any difference.
 However, don’t make a habit of washing your dishes that way.
 It’s fine to miss out on the soap once in a while, but dishwasher powder does more than clean dishes.
 You could actually be damaging your machine if you regularly run a wash without any sort of detergent.

 But first, let me share my ‘no soap’ experiment.

-I then ran my usual cycle which is a 50-degree eco wash that takes about 45-minutes to run.
-This machine also has a 65-degree programme with a more intense wash, but I don’t usually use that cycle.
+I then ran my usual cycle, which is a 50-degree eco wash that takes about 45-minutes to run.
+This machine also has a 65-degree program with a more intense wash, but I don’t usually use that cycle.
 It would have been a better choice when not using detergent.
-But, I wanted to make this experiment comparable so I used the 50-degree option.
+But, I wanted to make this experiment comparable, so I used the 50-degree option.